Ohio Paycheck Calculator 2026 โ Estimate Your Take-Home Pay

 Federal Income Tax

 The IRS imposes a progressive tax ranging from 10% to 37%.
-Your specific rate depends on your filing status and total taxable income.
+Your specific rate depends on your filing status and total taxable income minus the standard deduction.

 Social Security & Medicare (FICA)